The Deaf, Disability & Mad Arts Alliance of Canada

 THE DEAF, DISABILITY & MAD ARTS ALLIANCE OF CANADA

-A STAGE LEFT NETWORK, OF ARTISTS EXPERIENCING DISABLEMENT
+A STAGE LEFT NETWORK, OF ARTISTS WHO EXPERIENCE DISABLEMENT

-Co-creating collective counter-culturalism:
+Co-creating collective counter-culturalism,

-From individual experiences of disablement.
+from individual experiences of disablement.

 Jenna Reid